edithalice/stellar_classification/README.md

 My classes were very imbalanced (just 5 of the 9 classes contain over 96% of samples), so I resampled the data in order to better train the models.
 I randomly undersampled the 5 largest classes, then randomly oversampled the 4 smallest samples.
 ### Parameter Tuning
 I used GridCV to tunes model parameters.
 After tuning, the best performing model was HistGradientBoosting.
+### Neural Net Model
+I also created a neural net model using TensorFlow, mostly just to see how it would compare.
+I ended up using a sequential model with several dropout layers, which was not only comparable with the gradient boosting models in performance, but required comparatively little training.

 ## Main Tools Used
 ### Data Acquisition